List of speakers of the New York State Assembly

-The speaker of the New York State Assembly is the highest official in the New York State Assembly, customarily elected from the ranks of the majority party.
+The Speaker of the New York State Assembly is the highest official in the New York State Assembly, customarily elected from the ranks of the majority party.

-As in most countries with a British heritage, the speaker presides over the lower house of the legislature.
+As in most countries with a British heritage, the Speaker presides over the lower house of the legislature.
 The position exists in every U.S. state and in the United States House of Representatives, the lower house of the Congress.
-New York's Assembly Speaker is very powerful.
-Effectively, the Speaker of the New York Assembly has the power to control much of the business in the Assembly and, in fact, throughout all of state government.
+New York's Assembly Speaker is very powerful, effectively, having the power to control much of the business in the Assembly and, in fact, throughout all of state government.
 Through almost single-handed control of the chamber, the Assembly Speaker is able to dictate what legislation makes and does not make it to the floor.

 Selection

-The Assembly elects its speaker at the beginning of a new term following the state elections, or after a vacancy in the office has occurred.
+The Assembly elects its Speaker at the beginning of a new term following the state elections, or after a vacancy in the office has occurred.
 The Clerk of the Assembly from the previous year will convene the Assembly and preside over the election process.
 Traditionally, each party caucus nominates a member from among their senior leadership.
-To be elected speaker a member must receive a majority of votes cast.
+To be elected Speaker a member must receive a majority of votes cast.